vchrombie/webapp-docker-k8s/README.md

 # webapp-docker-k8s

+In this assignment, we will deploy a web application on Kubernetes using Docker containers.
+We will start by containerizing the application using Docker, create a persistence volume, and push the image to Docker Hub.
+Then, deploy the container on a local Kubernetes cluster using Minikube and then deploy it on AWS EKS.
+We will also explore various Kubernetes features such as a replication controller, health monitoring, rolling updates, and alerting.

 ## To-do app (Flask + MongoDB)

+Fixed some dependency issues in the `requirements.txt` file and updated the code of the [todo flask](./todo/) app to work.

 Create a virtual environment, install the dependencies and run the app
 ```bash